-Arizona General Education Curriculum - Business (AGEC-B) The AGEC-B requires a minimum of 35 credits (32 if FYC is met by single transfer course), however, the AGEC credit count within the total credits for a degree may be lower if courses are also applied toward Required Courses or Restricted Electives and the credits are counted in those areas.
+Arizona General Education Curriculum - Business (AGEC-B) 35 (min.)
+The AGEC-B requires a minimum of 35 credits (32 if FYC is met by single transfer course), however, the AGEC credit count within the total credits for a degree may be lower if courses are also applied toward Required Courses or Restricted Electives and the credits are counted in those areas.
 Credits count once toward the total for the degree.
 Therefore, the AGEC-B may be met with fewer than 35 credits (fewer than 32 if FYC is met by single transfer course) within an associate degree provided that all requirements listed below are completed.
-35 (min.)
 Courses applied to meet AGEC-B requirements vary by emphasis.
-Refer to the Program (Degree) Search at curriculum.maricopa.edu for specific course requirements.
+Refer to the program (Degree) Search at curriculum.maricopa.edu for specific course requirements.
 Some courses may be met by Required Courses or Restricted Electives.
-Some of these courses also have Awareness Areas designations and can be used to satisfy [C], [G] and/or [H] requirement(s) as well asother AGEC requirements, Required Course(s) or Restricted Elective(s).
+Some of these courses also have Awareness Areas designations and can be used to satisfy [C], [G] and/or [H] requirement(s) as well as other AGEC requirements, Required Course(s) or Restricted Elective(s).
 AGEC designations are subject to change.
-Courses may meet more than one requirement but are only counted once toward the total credits for the degree.See AGEC matrix for each course's value(s) in the semester it is taken.
-A. First-Year Composition [FYC] ENG101 OR ENG107 AND ENG102 OR ENG108 B. Literacy and Critical Inquiry [L] C. Mathematical Applications [MA] MAT212 Brief Calculus OR MAT213 Brief Calculus OR.
-6 (3) (3) 3 3-5 (3) (4) D. Computer/Statistics/Quantitative Applications [CS] CIS105 Survey of Computer Information Systems (3-5) 3 6 Students are encouraged to choose course work from more than one discipline.
-F. Social-Behavioral Sciences [SB] ECN211 Macroeconomics AND ECN212 Microeconomics 6 The lecture courses selected for Natural Sciences must include or be accompanied by the corresponding laboratory courses for a total of four credits each.
+Courses may meet more than one requirement but are only counted once toward the total credits for the degree.
+See AGEC matrix for each course's value(s) in the semester it is taken. ~ .
+A. First-Year Composition [FYC] 6 ENG101 OR ENG107 AND (3) ENG102 OR ENG108 (3) B. Literacy and Critical Inquiry [L] 3 C. Mathematical Applications [MA] MAT212 Brief Calculus OR 3-5 MAT212 Brief Calculus OR (3) Higher [MA] designated course (4) (3-5) D. Computer/Statistics/Quantitative Applications [CS] (3-3) 3 CIS105 Survey of Computer Information Systems 5 E. Humanities, Arts and Design [HU] 6 Students are encouraged to choose course work from more than one discipline. Ū F. Social-Behavioral Sciences [SB] 6 ECN211 Macroeconomics AND ECN212 Microeconomics - G. Natural Sciences [SQ/SG] 8 The lecture courses selected for Natural Sciences must include or be accompanied by the corresponding laboratory courses for a total of four credits each.
 Credits for lecture and lab components may be combined or each may carry separate credit.
 At least four credits must be designated as SQ-Science Quantitative.
 Eight credits of SG-Science General will not satisfy this requirement.
-8 0-6 Courses may be used to satisfy other AGEC requirements and one or more Awareness Area(s).
+H. Awareness Areas 0-6 Courses may be used to satisfy other AGEC requirements and one or more Awareness Area(s).
 (See AGEC matrix for current course values.)
-1 Coltanal Disconstanting the Huritz d States [C] (0, 2) (0-3) (0-3) - /
+1. Cultural Diversity in the United States [C] (0-3) 2.
+Global Awareness [G] OR Historical Awareness [H] (0-3)